Configure List of System Modules

 To configure the list of system modules/assemblies

-On the menu bar, choose Options dialog opens..
+In the main menu, select Options dialog opens..
 The

 Select the System module folding node in the left tab.